google/WebFundamentals/src/content/en/progressive-web-apps/desktop.md

 ## Getting started {: #getting-started }

-Getting started isn't any different than what you're already doing today;
+Getting started isn't any different than what you're already doing for existing progressive web apps; it's not like this is a whole new class of apps.
-it's not like this is a whole new class of apps.
-All of the work you've done for your existing Progressive Web App still applies.
+All of the work you've done already still applies.
 [Service workers](/web/fundamentals/primers/service-workers/) make it works fast, and reliably; [Web Push and Notifications](/web/fundamentals/push-notifications/) keep users updated, and it can be ‘installed’ with the